awsdocs/amazon-rds-user-guide/doc_source/USER_RestoreFromSnapshot.md

 You can restore a DB instance from a DB snapshot using the AWS Management Console, the AWS CLI, or the RDS API\.

+**Note**
+You can't reduce the amount of storage when you restore a DB instance\.
+When you increase the allocated storage, it must be by at least 10 percent\.
+If you try to increase the value by less than 10 percent, you get an error\.
+You can't increase the allocated storage when restoring RDS for SQL Server DB instances\.

 ### Console<a name="USER_RestoreFromSnapshot.CON"></a>

 **To restore a DB instancefrom a DB snapshot**